realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Postmortems: Documents that describe details of incidents to learn from mistakes

 Undefined behavior: The code is doing something that's not valid in that programming language

+Valgrind: A powerful tool that can tell if the code is doing any invalid operations, no matter if it crashes or not